● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Agents you can reproduce.

 Most agent frameworks ship a DSL or a YAML schema.
-Chidori ships a Python dialect with no I/O of its own, plus a fixed set of host functions.
-Because every side effect is a logged, deterministic call, any past run can be replayed byte-for-byte, for free.
+Chidori runs ordinary TypeScript, with a fixed set of host functions on the chidori object for every side effect.
+Because each call is logged and replayed from a checkpoint, any past run reproduces its output for free.

 01stable